Mandy Moore discography

 American singer Mandy Moore has released seven studio albums, four compilation albums, two video albums, nineteen singles, and thirteen music videos.
 After being spotted singing at a recording studio by an artists and repertoire representative for Epic Records, Moore was signed to Sony Music.
-Moore had sold 2.7 million album sales in the US as of 2009.
+Moore has sold 2.7 million records in the US.
 Her debut album, So Real, was released in December 1999.
 The album performed moderately on the charts, peaking at number thirty-one on the Billboard 200 and was certified Platinum by the Recording Industry Association of America (RIAA).
 According to Nielsen SoundScan, So Real had sold about 950,000 copies in the United States by June 2009.
 Her debut single, "Candy", peaked at number forty-one on the US Billboard Hot 100, and was certified Gold by the RIAA.
 It also reached the top forty in Canada, France, Ireland, and Switzerland and the top ten in Australia, New Zealand, and the United Kingdom.
 In Australia the song peaked at number two on the ARIA Singles Chart and was certified Platinum by the Australian Recording Industry Association (ARIA).
 So Real was followed up with I Wanna Be with You, in May 2000.
 In North America, it was marketed as a "new version" of So Real, with remixed tracks and a few new songs.
 The album reached number twenty-one on the Billboard 200 and was certified Gold by the RIAA.
 It also went on to sell about 805,000 copies in the US by June 2009.
 The album spawned the single "I Wanna Be with You", which peaked at number twenty-four on the Hot 100, becoming Moore's only top-thirty song in the US and her highest peak to date.
 The song also reached number thirteen in Australia and was certified Gold by the ARIA.